 a. at risk of domestic abuse in the current housing situation; or

-b. experiencing homelessness because you fled domestic violence and the household has not had access to safe, permanent housing since leaving the housing situation from which you fled.
-760 CMR 67.06(1)(a)1.
+b. experiencing homelessness because you fled domestic violence, and you have not had access to safe, permanent housing since leaving the housing situation from which you fled.

 Under b., families do not have to prove current risk of domestic violence, but they must show they have no other place to stay now.